 Option 1: Internal interim.
 Appoint an internal employee (typically from legal, compliance, or security) as interim DPO while you recruit a permanent replacement.
 Pros: low cost, fast to implement.
 Cons: the interim person is often not qualified for the role and the company carries unmitigated compliance risk during their tenure.
 This works if the gap is short (under 6 weeks) and the company has limited privacy obligations.

-How fast can a fractional DPO start?
+How fast can an outsourced DPO start?

 The starting work typically includes: review of current state of compliance documentation, identification of immediate priorities (active matters, pending deadlines, in-flight transactions), notification to supervisory authority of the DPO change, and stabilization of in-flight matters.